 Migrating .NET Apps With Docker

-Since Docker offers OS level abstraction, it promises a unified level of operating system.
-There is a large amount of benefit with regards to disk space, CPU utilization and memory usage.
+Since Docker offers OS-level abstraction, it promises a unified level of the operating system.
+There is a large amount of benefit with regards to disk space, CPU utilization, and memory usage.

 Thorough Versioning of System

-This acts as a great guide especially when the users try to extract information about previous apps not functioning in necessary manner.
-With Docker, they manage to do it easily, effortlessly and effectively.
+This acts as a great guide especially when the users try to extract information about previous apps not functioning in a necessary manner.
+With Docker, they manage to do it easily, effortlessly, and effectively.

 Pre-Defined Environment Setting